mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md

 #### TenantToken

 A token which identifies which tenant a device belongs to.
 This is only relevant if using a multi-tenant environment such as [hosted Mender](https://hosted.mender.io?target=_blank).
+Always treat the tenant token as a secret.

 #### UpdateLogPath